Y-CTF/CTF/initiation_protocol/2_cipher_secrets/README.md

 The previous members encrypted a very important message, but lost the key.
 Too bad :(

-All we know is that the most robust cipher ever created was used: Vegenère
+All we know is that the most robust cipher ever created was used: Vigenère

 Can you crack the encrypted message?